datwaft/bubbly.nvim/readme.md

       events = { 'Event1', 'Event2' },
       -- This is the variable that contains the result of the autocommand. variable = {
-         -- This is the type of the variable, it can be: 'buffer', 'window' and 'global'. type = 'buffer' or 'window' or 'global',
+         -- This is the type of the variable, it can be either 'buffer', 'window' or 'global'. type = 'buffer' or 'window' or 'global',
          -- This is the name the global function will have and also the name of the variable that contains the result. name = 'string',